Kollam Municipal Corporation: History

+In 1948, the council got its first elected chairman and first chairman from a backward community.
+The council was suspended between 1984–88 and powers where conferred to District Collectors then.
+The municipality initially had its office at Puthukulangara Palace in Anandavalleshwaram, in 1937 a new building was constructed near Chinnakada flyover and Sri Moolam Thirunal Palace.
+In 1970's the present day building near Cantonment was purchased from H&C.

+The high population density, population and economic activity eventually led to Kollam Municipality getting upgraded to a Municipal Corporation by the Kerala Government on 1 October 2000.

-The city population of Kollam increased substantially from 139,852 in 1991 to 346,013 in 2011.
-In 1991, the Vadakkevila, Sakthikulangara, Eravipuram and Kilikollur Panchayats were merged with Kollam City.
+The city population of Kollam increased substantially from 139,852 in 1991 to 346,013 in 2011 since Vadakkevila, Sakthikulangara, Eravipuram and Kilikollur Panchayats were merged with Kollam City when city was upgraded to a Municipal Corporation.
 As a result, the area run by the Municipal Corporation increased from 18.48 km2 to 58.18 km2.
 In May 2015, Thrikkadavoor Panchayat was also merged with Kollam city, increasing the total population to 397,419, with a total area of 73.03 km2.